PadTo/League-of-Legends-data-pipeline/README.md

   - **Status**: In Development (Almost Completed)
   - **Purpose**: Automated, configurable data pipeline for fetching, filtering, and storing *League of Legends* match data using Riot's official API.
+  - **Additional Functionality to be Added**: Changing regions for data collection, editing rate limiting more easily, a class that will include functions to fetch data from the tables based on wanted parameters, and option to adjust the database structure more easily (including columns, foreign|primary key constraints, etc.)

 ---